akomar812/craps/README.md

 Adds $100 to the caller's pot if they've fallen below $100

 # TODO
-  - Some bets still need to be implemented:
+  - Bets that still need to be implemented:
     - come
     - dont come
     - place lose
     - buy
     - lay
     - free odds
+    - horn

   - automated strategy support